Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 3: Air fry until golden brown

 Air fry at 300F for 5 minutes, flip and cook for another 5 minutes.
 Increase the air fryer heat to 400F and cook for another 2 minutes just to brown the French toast sticks.
+You want them crispy on the outside but still fluffy on the inside.

 Storage and reheating